 📍 Passeig de Fabra i Puig, 296

-Can Cargolet artichokes (and their snails)
+Can Cargolet’s artichokes (and its snails)

-A mythical of the Catalan cuisine of all the life.
+A mythical of the Catalan cuisine of all life.
 Can Cargolet is especially famous for its snails, from the basic ones to the snails with crayfish or rabbit.
 But their grilled artichokes, which melt in your mouth, are something you have to try.

 📍 C/ Comte d’Urgell, 17